jakic12/MLpy/README.md

 network = learn(network, inputs, expectedOutput, epocs=10000)
 ```
-the learn function will repeat the process of forward and backward propagation, utill it meets a desired goal.
+the learn function will repeat the process of forward and backward propagation, untill it meets a desired goal.
 The goal can either be:
 1. number of iterations (epocs)
 ```python
 network = learn(network, inputs, expectedOutput, epocs=10000)